EARnagram/lessons/sec1/responsive_css_lesson/lesson/README.md

 }
 ```

 Notice how the navbar stacks when we skinny the webpage.
+We had to float it left because before it was pushing to the right side.

 Take note of the `<header>`'s use of the `max-width` property as well.